Kuala Lumpur, 18 April 2018

 About TUI Group

-The entire tourism value chain is covered under one roof.
-This includes over 400 hotels and resorts with premium brands such as RIU, TUI Blue and Robinson and 16 cruise ships, from the MS Europa and the MS Europa 2 in the luxury class and expedition ships to the Mein Schiff fleet of TUI Cruises and cruise ships at Marella Cruises in Great Britain.
-The Group also includes leading tour operator brands and online marketing platforms across Europe, five airlines with more than 130 modern medium and long-haul aircraft and around 1,200 travel agencies.
-In addition to expanding its core business with hotels, cruises via successful joint ventures and activities in holiday destinations, TUI is increasingly focusing on the expansion of digital platforms.
-The Group is transforming itself into a digital company.
+The TUI Group is one of the world's leading tourism groups and operates worldwide.
+The Group is headquartered in Germany.
+TUI shares are listed in the Prime Standard of the Frankfurt Stock Exchange, in the regulated market of the Lower Saxony Stock Exchange in Hanover and in the FTSE 250, an index of the London Stock Exchange.
+TUI Group offers its 19 million customers integrated services from a single source and forms the entire tourism value chain under one roof.
+The Group owns over 400 hotels and resorts with premium brands such as RIU, TUI Blue and Robinson and 16 cruise ships, ranging from the MS Europa and MS Europa 2 in the luxury class and expedition ships in the HANSEATIC class to the Mein Schiff fleet of TUI Cruises and cruise ships operated by Marella Cruises in the UK.
+The Group also includes Europe's leading tour operator brands and online marketing platforms, for example for hotel-only or flight-only offers, five airlines with more than 130 modern medium- and long-haul aircraft and around 1,200 travel agencies.
+In addition to expanding its core business with hotels and cruises via successful joint ventures and activities in vacation destinations, TUI is increasingly focusing on the expansion of digital platforms.
+The Group is transforming itself into a global tourism platform company.

-Global responsibility for sustainable economic, ecological and social action is at the core of our corporate culture.
-The TUI Care Foundation, initiated by TUI, focuses on the positive effects of tourism, on education and training and on strengthening environmental and social standards with projects in 25 countries.
-It thus supports holiday destinations in their development.
+Global responsibility for sustainable economic, environmental and social action is at the heart of our corporate culture.
+With projects in 25 countries, the TUI Care Foundation initiated by TUI focuses on the positive effects of tourism, on education and training and on strengthening environmental and social standards.
+In this way, it supports the development of vacation destinations.
+The globally active TUI Care Foundation initiates projects that create new opportunities for the next generation.

 Contact